-ARTICLE 17: REGULAR/CLASSIFIED PART-TIME (RCP) EMPLOYEES
+ARTICLE 18: REGULAR PART-TIME EMPLOYEES

-The Union will represent those regular classified twelve (12) month part-time employees ("classified" refers to those classifications formally adopted by City Council and incorporated into the City's classification plan) who share a community of interest with the existing City Hall bargaining unit (hereinafter "Regular/Classified Part-Time Employees or RCP employees").
+The Union will represent those regular classified twelve (12) month part-time employees ("classified" refers to those classifications formally adopted by City Council and incorporated into the City's classification plan) who share a community of interest with the existing Union (hereinafter "Regular Part-time Employees").
 Such employees shall also be eligible for benefits and other terms and conditions of employment as set forth in this MOU, except as provided herein.
-The parties expressly agree that Regular Part-Time Employees do not include: (a) seasonal or temporary employees; or (b) employees who are either supervisory, management or confidential.
+The parties expressly agree that Regular Part-time employees do not include: (a) seasonal or temporary employees; or (b) employees who are either supervisory, management or confidential.

-RCP Employees shall be eligible for personal leave on a pro rata basis (assuming eighty (80) hours per pay period equals one hundred percent (100%)) and shall be compensated for City designated holidays, including floating holidays (currently 14 total holidays in 2017), based upon the employee's normal work schedule regardless if they are scheduled to work on the actual date of the holiday.
+Regular/Classified Part-Time (RCP) Employees shall be eligible for personal leave on a pro rata basis (assuming eighty (80) hours per pay period equals one hundred percent (100%) and shall be paid for City designated holidays only if the holidays occur on days which they are regularly scheduled to work.
 The value of the holiday will be based on employee's normal scheduled hours for that day.
 RCP Employees shall not be eligible for longevity pay, or certificate bonuses.
 Part-time employment shall not count towards length of service for seniority or layoff purposes.
 Effective July 2014 RCP employees will be included in the annual service award program.
-RCP employees are eligible for BENCOR 401(a) FICA Alternative Plan, or upon reaching 1,000 hours in a fiscal year, California Public Employees Retirement System (CalPERS).
+RCP employees are eligible for the Public Agency Retirement System (PARS) or upon reaching 1,000 hours in a fiscal year the California Public Employees Retirement System (CALPERS).
 Employees will pay applicable employee portions.

-Regular Part-Time Employees shall be eligible to participate in a Cafeteria Plan designated by the City, and shall receive a contribution equal to fifty percent (50%) of the benefit provided to Regular Full-Time Employees.
+Regular Part-time Employees shall be eligible to participate in a Cafeteria Plan designated by the City, and shall receive a contribution equal to fifty percent (50%) of the benefit provided to Regular Full-Time Employees.
 The benefits for this plan shall include medical insurance, dental insurance, life insurance, and long-term disability insurance.
 Employees who do not utilize the full dollar amount of the City's contribution in selecting benefits in the plan, shall receive the unused portion as "cash back."

-To the extent that the parties have failed to list any other benefits contained in the MOU or the City's Personnel Rules and Regulations, it is their intent that such benefits and conditions would apply to RCP Employees on a pro-rata basis where such benefits are conditioned upon, or in any way related to hours worked or length of service.
+To the extent that the parties have failed to list any other benefits contained in the MOU or the City's Personnel Rules and Regulations, it is their intent that such benefits and conditions would apply to Regular Part-time Employees on a pro-rata basis where such benefits are conditioned upon, or in any way related to hours worked or length of service.

-ARTICLE 18: COMPENSATION FOR ACTING APPOINTMENTS
+ARTICLE 19: COMPENSATION FOR ACTING APPOINTMENTS

-Subject to the following conditions, an employee who is required, on the basis of an acting appointment, to serve in a class with a higher salary range than that of the class in which the employee is normally assigned, shall receive the entrance salary rate of the higher salary range or the rate of five percent (5%) higher than the employee normally receives, whichever is greater.
+Subject to the following conditions, an employee who is required, on the basis of an acting appointment, to serve in a class with a higher salary range than that of the class in which the employee is normally assigned shall receive the entrance salary rate of the higher salary range or the rate of five percent (5%) higher than the employee normally receives, whichever is greater.

-- a) Such pay will be for all hours worked in an acting appointment which are in excess of 80 hours in any floating six-month period. - b) The employee must perform all the duties and assume all the responsibilities of the higher class. - c) Compensation for acting appointments shall be limited to the temporary filling of a vacant, regular position due to termination, promotion, or extended sick leave of the incumbent or the temporary filling of a newly budgeted position, where the needs of the City require that the position be filled. - d) The City Manager must approve all such appointments based upon a finding that the criteria set forth in this paragraph have been met.
+- a) Such pay will be for all hours worked in an acting appointment which are in excess of 80 hours in any floating six-month period. - b) The employee must perform most of the primary duties and higher responsibilities of the higher class. - c) Compensation for acting appointments shall be limited to the temporary filling of a vacant regular position due to termination, promotion, or extended sick leave of the incumbent or the temporary filling of a newly budgeted position, where the needs of the City require that the position be filled. - d) The Department Head, with concurrence of the Human Resources Director, must approve all such appointments based upon a finding that the criteria set forth in this paragraph has been met. - e) Acting appointments shall not exceed six (6) months.